accetto/headless-drawing-g3/docker/xfce-drawio/README.md

 ### Overriding VNC/noVNC parameters

 This image supports several ways of overriding the VNC/noVNV parameters.
 The [sibling README file][sibling-readme-xfce] describes how to do it.

+### Container user account

+The [sibling README file][sibling-readme-xfce] describes how the container user account and its group are created and how they can be overridden.
+It also explains the user permissions and ownership.

 ### Running containers in background or foreground